 - Being on an MVNO means getting kicked off the network if it gets congested

-I — Tom Westrick — have been using Mint Mobile's service since mid-June, 2018.
+I have been using Mint Mobile's service since mid-June 2018.
 I personally purchased the small starter pack which includes 3GB of high-speed data per month for three months, and I also purchased a year's worth of 12GB-per-month service in September.
-I've primarily used it in and around Indianapolis, Indiana, with occasional visits to Fort Wayne, Lafayette and other areas in Indiana.
-I've been using it with a Google Pixel 2 XL and Samsung Galaxy S8.
+I've primarily used it in and around Indianapolis, Indiana, with occasional visits to Fort Wayne, Lafayette and other areas in Indiana

 Mint Mobile runs on T-Mobile's network, so if you bought your phone directly from the magenta carrier (or Metro), you're good to go.
 Any network unlocked phone can be used as well, just make sure it's advertised to work with T-Mobile.
 If you want to be absolutely sure, you can buy a $5 compatibility kit that includes 100 minutes, 100 SMS messages and 100MB of LTE data.